danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 On the Fourfold Root of the Principle of Sufficient Reason and Other Writings: 4 (The Cambridge Edition of the Works of Schopenhauer) (p.
 54).
 Cambridge University Press.
 Kindle Edition.

 [^6]: Schopenhauer, World as Will and Representation (Dover, Payne), 2.

+[^7]: Meillassoux, Quentin (2009-11-05).
+After Finitude: An Essay on the Necessity of Contingency (p.
+6).
+Bloomsbury Publishing.
+Kindle Edition.

+[^Meillassoux]: Meillassoux, p.
+8.